KaseyDrexler/DrexCart/README.md

 Initial project creation.

 **NOTE: This project is in the early stages of development.
-Development schedule is listed below.
+Development schedule is listed below the Installation instructions.

 10/15/2014